sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 <details markdown="block" class="details-tree">
 <summary>iMMERSE Pro: Depth of Field</summary>

 iMMERSE Depth of Field is a shader which adds, as the name says, depth of field to a scene.
-It is also physically-based, which means that all the parameters and features work just like a real-life camera would.
+It is physically-based, which means that all the parameters and features work just like a real-life camera would.

 It allows for total control for focusing on specific points of interest or objects on a scene, be it a macro-object or micro, it has enough parameters that will certainly fit your virtual photography needs.

 Below, we will present all of the parameters, what they do and how they work so you can get used to the shader.